Seven Wonders of the Ancient World

 The Seven Wonders of the Ancient World, also known as the Seven Wonders of the World or simply the Seven Wonders, is a list of seven notable structures present during classical antiquity, first established in the 1572 publication Octo Mundi Miracula using a combination of historical sources.

-The seven traditional wonders established by the Octo Mundi Miracula are the Great Pyramid of Giza, the Colossus of Rhodes, the Lighthouse of Alexandria, the Mausoleum at Halicarnassus, the Temple of Artemis, the Statue of Zeus at Olympia, and the Hanging Gardens of Babylon.
+The seven traditional wonders established by the Octo Mundi Miracula are the Great Pyramid of Giza, the Colossus of Rhodes, the Lighthouse of Alexandria, the Mausoleum at Halicarnassus, the Temple of Artemis at Ephesus, the Statue of Zeus at Olympia, and the Hanging Gardens of Babylon.
 Using modern-day countries, two of the wonders were located in Greece, two in Turkey, two in Egypt, and one in Iraq.
-Of the seven wonders, only the Pyramid of Giza, which is also by far the oldest of the wonders, remains standing, while the others have been destroyed over the centuries.
+Of the seven wonders, only the Pyramid of Giza, by far the oldest, remains, while the others have been destroyed over the centuries.
 Remains exist from the Lighthouse, Temple of Artemis and the Mausoleum – either in situ or in museums.
 There is scholarly debate over the exact nature of the Hanging Gardens, and there is doubt as to whether they existed at all.

 All known ancient and classical lists of wonders differ from the Octo Mundi Miracula version.
-The first known list of seven wonders dates back to the 2nd–1st century BC; at least 8 full lists and 10 partial lists are known.
+The first known list of seven wonders dates back to the 2nd–1st century BC; at least eight full lists and ten partial lists are known.
 Three other wonders appear more than twice across these lists: the Walls of Babylon, the Palace of Cyrus the Great, and the Pergamon Altar.